Human Health, Food, and Water

 By the end of this lesson, you should be able to:

-- define the direct impacts of climate change on human health and discuss the main types of these direct impacts;
+- define the direct and indirect impacts of climate change on human health and discuss types and examples;

 - identify and discuss factors beyond climate change that are fundamental to the good health of an individual and a society;

-- Work through the lesson 5 content on this website.
+- Work through Lesson 6 content on this website.

 - Read the required reading assignments.